thenewdarling/CurseOfStrahd/Timeline.md

 - The party wake and take the day off in a long rest.
 - Come evening, when her spell slots return, [[Magda]] attempts to contact [[Ezmerelda]], who appears to be in another dimension -- in total darkness, unable to escape after the events of [[Arabelle]]'s vision.
-- She also uses Divination to ask [[Asmodeus]] where they might find the hilt of the sword, and is told a cryptic phrase about the Amber Temple.
+- She also uses Divination to ask [[Asmodeus]] where they might find the hilt of the sword, and is told a cryptic phrase about the [[Amber Temple]].

 ## Day 21